(Please check back, this page is being updated.)

 raised are used to support the music program in several ways, including

-purchasing large, hard-to-rent instruments, music stands, travelling
+purchasing large, hard-to-rent instruments, music stands, traveling

 cases and uniforms etc.